 In this article, we’ll discuss the differences between LTL and FTL shipping, and help you determine which shipping method is the best fit for you.

-LTL ( Less Than Truckload )
+What Does LTL Mean? ( Less Than Truckload Definition )

 With an LTL shipment, you only pay for the space in the truck that you need.
 For example, if your shipment only takes up one-third of the space on the truck, you only pay for one-third of the truck.
 The rest of the truck will then be filled with other small shipments from other companies, making LTL freight shipping a great choice for small businesses that don’t ship in large quantities and are looking for something that is budget friendly.